Putin says Ukraine's future in doubt as cease-fires collapse

 And in a warning of a hunger crisis yet to come, the U.N.
 World Food Program has said millions of people inside Ukraine, a major global wheat supplier, will need food aid “immediately.”

 Ukraine’s president briefed U.S. senators Saturday by video conference as Congress considers a request for $10 billion in emergency funding for humanitarian aid and security needs.
-The U.N.
-Security Council scheduled an open meeting for Monday on the worsening humanitarian situation.
+The U.N. said it would increase its humanitarian operations both inside and outside Ukraine and its Security Council scheduled an open meeting for Monday on the worsening humanitarian situation.

 Kyiv’s central train station remained crowded with people desperate to flee.
 “People just want to live,” one woman, Ksenia, said.